Adverse Childhood Experiences (ACEs): Discussion guide for general practitioners

 Emerging Minds and ANU, Australia, February

-This ACEs guide is designed to help general practitioners (GPs) positively engage with parents and carers regarding their responses to the Adverse Childhood
+This ACEs guide is designed to help general practitioners (GPs) positively engage with parents and carers regarding concerns about Adverse Childhood

-Experiences (ACEs) questions in the ACT Kindergarten Health Check (KHC) questionnaire.
+Experiences (ACEs).
 It provides principles, practical considerations, techniques and

 further resources.